sean9999/sybil/README.md

-# Diary
+# Sybil

-This is just a small handful of scripts that make it easy for you to keep a diary encrypted using Luks and Yubikey.
+Sybil makes it easy to manage LUKS-encrypted folders or devices with a Yubikey.